edbarnes01/SwiftUI/Walkthroughs/CustomTabs/Walkthrough.md

 <!-- CUSTOM TABS -->
 ## Custom Tabs

 Hi all!
 In this walkthrough I’ll be talking about custom Tabs and how I like to implement them into my apps.
-The article will cover the functionality behind page navigation and creating the custom tabs.
+I'll cover the functionality behind page navigation and creating the custom tabs.

 <img src="./Resources/CustomTabsFull.gif" width="250" height="500"/>